What Are France’s Famous “Palace” Hotels? Only 31 Properties Make The List

 I’ve written in the past about the general issue with hotel star ratings.
 Hotels can ultimately identify themselves however they’d like — while there are organizations like AAA and Forbes that award stars, personally I don’t put too much weight into those ratings.
-They seem to care more about whether there’s a phone next to the toilet than whether the hotel offers personalized service.
+While they’re fine for giving you a general sense of the quality of a hotel, I think they fail to consider service, sense of place, and the little things that make a stay exceptional.

 If you ask me, a hotel can technically have five stars, but still not be a luxury hotel (in the sense that it’s actually a luxury factory with 300+ rooms and very little personalization).
 That’s why I thought it would be interesting to take a look at France “Palace” distinction for hotels, which is one of the few government-awarded hotel rating systems out there.